It’s a problem we see all the time.

 Is the customer happy?

-Here’s where, ideally, we’d receive a glowing letter listing all the ways an original Floveyor has changed their business.
+Here’s where, ideally, we’d receive a glowing letter listing all the ways a Floveyor has changed their business.
 However, our customer is one of the 10 largest companies globally who control the food industry, and they do not like their name on case studies!
 It’s been two years and the last we heard they are achieving 10,000 kg/h throughput on chickpea conveying in their production setting and are concentrating on other production processes now.
 We’ll count that as a win!

-If your food processing business is expanding and you’d like to explore how original Floveyor machinery and equipment can help improve your operation, get in touch.
+If your food processing business is expanding and you’d like to explore how Floveyor machinery and equipment can help improve your operation, get in touch.
 We’re ready to help you find the best conveying solution for your plant.